bazaarvoice/emodb/docs/QueueServiceApi.md

 Queue Operations
 ----------------

+All queue operations should include the caller's API key.
+When making direct HTTP requests the API key should be included as an "X-BV-API-Key" header.
+The Java client will automatically include this header with the API key provided by the client factory's configuration.

 ### Send a single message

 Post a single message into a queue.
 There is no need to create the queue in advance.
 The message must be a valid JSON